 Admission to a Graduate Program

 Students wishing to pursue a graduate degree program apply to and are admitted directly to that program.
-Applications should be submitted online to the Office of Graduate Studies for processing and a review.
-Applications must be received in accordance with deadline requirements set for that program.
+Applications should be submitted through the online application portal to the Office of Graduate Studies for processing and review.
+Applications must be received in accordance with the deadline requirements set for that program.

 Minimum Admission Requirements